Protect Your Freight with Shipping Crates

-It’s no secret that shipments are often damaged due to being mishandled during the transport process.
+It’s no secret that shipments are often damaged due to mishandling during the transport process.
 One way to protect your cargo is to crate it.
-Crating freight offers undeniable protection when it comes to shipping furniture, machinery, auto parts, and other fragile items.
+Crating freight offers absolute protection when shipping furniture, machinery, auto parts, and other fragile items.
 In this guide, you will learn how to properly crate your freight and then ship it using uShip’s LTL freight services.

 To get started, you will need to find a suitable crate for your freight.
 You can do this one of three ways – purchase a pre-made crate, build a custom wooden crate, or hire a crating company.
-That said, it is typically cheaper to build your own opposed to hiring an outside company or purchasing one.
+That said, it is typically cheaper to build your own instead of hiring an outside company or purchasing one.

 While crating your shipment will protect your items, it will yield better results if you pack it properly.
 To ensure maximum protection when shipping a crate:

 - Pack crates as full as possible to prevent additional movement during transport.